npm/npm/doc/cli/npm-run-script.md

 instead of `"scripts": {"test": "node_modules/.bin/tap test/\*.js"}` to run your tests.

+Also, `npm run` adds current working directory to `INIT_CWD`.
+You can run scripts in subdirectory of project.
+For example, you want to run babel in specific subdirectory.
+You should write:

+    "scripts": {
+      "build": "babel $INIT_CWD/src -d $INIT_CWD/lib"
+    }

+or you can write:

+    "scripts": {
+      "build": "cd $INIT_CWD && babel src -d lib"
+    }

+Now, you can run script, `npm run build` in any subdirectory you want to compiler JavaScript.

 `npm run` sets the `NODE` environment variable to the `node` executable with which `npm` is executed.
 Also, if the `--scripts-prepend-node-path` is passed, the directory within which `node` resides is added to the